nsidc/cumulus-publish-cnm/README.md

 ## Help

-`This <https://chariotsolutions.com/blog/post/building-lambdas-with-poetry/>`_ page contains some good info on the overall "building a zip with poetry that's compatible with AWS Lambda".
+[This article](https://chariotsolutions.com/blog/post/building-lambdas-with-poetry) contains some good info on the overall "building a zip with poetry that's compatible with AWS Lambda".

 ## Version History